gabriel-hook/contest-of-champions/README.md

       Swiping 'left' on the page or clicking the button in the top right corner will open the Build Panel.

-      From here you can start building your teams using the options available.
+      From here you can start building your teams (filtered by the Roster Options) using the options available.

       Different algorithms will be better/worse/faster/slower depending on the algorithm chosen and searching options.